Letter of wishes

 There are a number of reasons why you might want to write a letter of wishes:

-- If you choose to leave your personal possessions to a specific person or to your executors for them to distribute (rather than detailing the gifts in the will itself), you should complete a letter of wishes so that they are aware of who you would like to receive what.
+- If you choose to leave your personal possessions to a specific person or to your executors for them to distribute (rather than detailing the gifts in the will itself), you should complete a letter of wishes so that they are aware of who should receive what.

 - If you choose to leave any part of your estate on discretionary trusts (i.e. trusts which give your trustees flexibility in how to distribute the assets), you should create a letter of wishes that the trustees can refer to for guidance after your death.